knaomi/Fritter-backend/README.md

 - `403` if the user is not logged in
 - `404` if the freetId is invalid
+- `400` - If the user had already added a bookMark on the Freet
+- `404` - If the freetid does not exist.
+- `400` - If the user had already a nest with the same nestname.

+#### `POST /api/bookmarknests/:nestid/bookmarks/:freetId` - Create a new bookmark on freetId in existing nest

+**Returns**

+- A success message
+- A object with the created bookmark

+**Throws**

+- `403` if the user is not logged in
+- `404` if the freetId is invalid
+- `400` - If the user had already a nest with the same nestname.

 #### `POST /api/bookmarks/nests` - Create a new bookmark nest